 How the scam works

-Ransomware is malware, or malicious software, that is usually mistakenly downloaded onto your home or business computer when you click on infected pop-up advertisements, websites or email attachments.
-Once the malware is on your computer, hackers can take control of your computer and encrypt your files, including your documents and photos.
+Ransomware is malicious software that you download onto your computer by clicking on infected pop-up advertisements, websites or email attachments.
+Once the malware is on your computer, hackers can take control and encrypt your files.
 When files are encrypted, it is very much like the files are locked, and scammers will demand a ransom payment to unencrypt and unlock the files.

 Criminals will often request small amounts of money – sometimes as low as $100 – to ensure the ransom is paid and may even ask for payment in bitcoins, a new form of digital currency, so the payment can’t be traced.
-However, even if you pay the ransom, there is no guarantee that they will unencrypt your files.
+Keep in mind that even if you pay the ransom, there is no guarantee that they will unencrypt your files.

 The best way to protect yourself against a ransomware attack is to prevent the initial download of malware onto your computer since it can be very difficult to recover encrypted files.